Alcohol and Native Americans: History

 Pre-Columbian Native Americans fermented starchy seeds and roots as well as fruits from both wild and domesticated plants.
 Among the most common are drinks made from fermented corn, agave, and manioc.
 Aboriginal use of alcohol generally took place in shared spiritual experiences that often arose out of the shamanistic tradition and was invested with expectations of improved well-being, as opposed to individual enjoyment or entertainment.

 Before contact, Native Americans used mind-altering substances to communicate with the spirit world, and intoxication was "associated with a quest for enlightenment, powers of healing, and the facilitation of war-making.
 [They related] the new phenomenon of intoxication ... to the old concepts of dreaming, communion with the spirit world, and the acquisition of power."
 Aberrant behavior while intoxicated was frequently forgiven (for example, among the Catawba and the Lakota Sioux) as though the drinker had been possessed by powers beyond their control.

 Influence of Mesoamerica

 Aztecs depicted in the Codex Magliabechiano (folio 85r) drinking pulque on the feast of Quecholli.
 In the center, the god Mixcoatl drinks from a jug using a straw.
 To the left, a woman vomits.

-Pre-Columbian Native Americans in Mexico and Central America prepared over forty different alcoholic beverages from a variety of plants and plant extracts.
+Pre-Columbian Mesoamericans in Mexico and Central America prepared over forty different alcoholic beverages from a variety of plants and plant extracts.
 Traditional Mayan beverages have included: